Fatlonder/IRGraphing/README.md

 # IRGraphing
-Graphin of infrared waves received from Arduino
+Graphing of infrared waves received from Arduino